-The light of Christ is therefore, first of all, a light of uncovering or revelation.
+The light of Christ is, first of all, a light of uncovering or revelation.
 It exposes and makes manifest the truth of our humanity and our inhumanity.
-That is why it was the humble, the poor and the desperate who actually recognised the light of Christ.
-These were people who knew full well that their lives were broken.
-They knew full well that no matter how hard they tried, they could never generate lives of apparent success and bathe, thereby, in the light of social and cultural approval.
-In Christ they heard the word of God’s love and forgiveness.
-In Christ they learned a way to live with generosity and joy, free from the norms of success or failure generated by their societies.
-In Christ they learned how to live as though all that mattered was the mercy and kindness of God.
-And so they learned to practise mercy, to give themselves away as though nothing could possibly be lost in doing so.
+That is why it is the the poor and the desperate who first recognise the light of Christ.
+These are people who know full well that our lives are broken.
+They know full well that no matter how hard we try, very few are able to generate lives of apparent success and bathe, thereby, in the light of social and cultural approval.
+In Christ we hear the word of God’s love and welcome.
+In Christ we learn a way to live with generosity and joy, free from the norms of success or failure generated by our societies.
+In Christ we learn how to live as though all that mattered was the mercy and kindness of the divine.
+And so we learn to practise mercy, to give ourselves away as though nothing could possibly be lost in doing so.

 That is how we get to the absurd situation we are in at present with ‘Australia Day’, for example.
-It is as though the whole nation is living in la-la-land, determined to celebrate itself as a place of peace and freedom when, historically, January 26 commemorates nothing other than end of peace and freedom for those of us who were already here when the British arrived.
-And the beginning of what can only be described as a genocidal annexation of Indigenous land.
+It is as though the whole nation is living in la-la-land, determined to celebrate itself as a place of peace and freedom when, historically, January 26 signifies nothing other than end of peace and freedom for those of us who were already here when the British arrived.
+And the beginning of what can only be described as a totalitarian annexation of Indigenous land and life under the twin signs of genocide and ecocide.
 Australia Day is therefore a parable about the very essence of sin.
 It is about the denial of the truth of who we are before our creator.
-I submit to you than until we can tell the truth about our ourselves as a nation, and seek to make meaningful amends, we shall forever exist in a state of arrested development, of national adolescence.
+I submit to you that until we can tell the truth about our ourselves as a nation, and seek to make meaningful amends, we shall forever exist in a state of arrested development, of national adolescence.
 Wanting to be grown-up and responsible, yet unable to do so because of our continuing penchant for fantasy and self-deception.

-Like the prophets of old, like Simeon and Anna and Jeremiah, I put before you the way that leads to life and the way that leads to death.
+Like the prophets of old, like Simeon and Anna and Malachi, I put before you the way that leads to life and the way that leads to death.
 Please, choose life.